 In Ethiopia, coffee grew wild in thick forests before humanity began their love affair with the bean.
 The Ethiopians tell this story about the discovery of coffee:

-He left some unattended and when he returned he thought they had gone mad.
+One day, a goat herder called Kaldi let his goats graze next to these coffee forests.
+He left some unattended, and when he returned, he thought they had gone mad.
 They were more lively than he had ever seen them.

 He watched as another goat ate a handful of berries from the coffee bush and fell under the same effect.
 Kaldi decided to also try the berries.
 Soon, he too was hit by the effects of the berries.
 He shared the berries with a local monk who dropped them into a campfire.
 They fished out the roasted beans, added water, and had the world’s first cup of coffee.

-Records show that in Ethiopia it was common for the Oromo tribe (the group who discovered coffee) to grind the beans up and mixed them with fat.
+Records show that in Ethiopia, it was typical for the Oromo tribe (the group who discovered coffee) to grind the beans up and mix them with fat.
 They ate them in the way we would eat a power bar.
 Designed to aid travelers and soldiers.

 Yemen (5th Century)

 These cafes became an essential social space outside the home in Islamic society.
 Soon, coffee was so entrenched in their everyday lives that we even saw it influence laws.
-In Turkey, if a husband did not provide his wife with daily coffee she had the right to divorce him.
+If a husband did not provide his wife with daily coffee in Turkey, she had the right to divorce him.

-Interestingly, during this time period coffee was banned simultaneously in both Constantinople and Mecca.
+Interestingly, during this period, coffee was banned simultaneously in Constantinople and Mecca.